 There seems to be a true standoff when it comes to the forces of Death: known figures like Sylvanas and Bwonsamdi, and relative newcomers such as the Arbiter, the Jailer, and another Loa of Death, Mueh’zala.
 It’s difficult to know for now who is on whose side — or who is plotting whose demise.
-All we know is that Nathanos will play some part in Sylvanas’s dangerous gambit against the loa which rose to prominence during Battle for Azeroth, and who is still bound to Talanji, a key figure of the new Horde.
+All we know is that Nathanos plays some part in Sylvanas’s dangerous gambit against the loa which rose to prominence during Battle for Azeroth, and who is still bound to Talanji, a key figure of the new Horde.

 Will we see conflict between Sylvanas and Nathanos in Shadowlands?

-During Battle for Azeroth, Blizzard has decidedly transformed Sylvanas and Nathanos into villains.
+Regardless of that: during Battle for Azeroth, Blizzard has decidedly transformed Sylvanas and Nathanos into villains.
 Some would argue that they had always been villains, while others would call them anti-heroes, with Sylvanas herself being a victim, first and foremost.
 Whatever was your side on this, few would argue that their story wasn’t sprawling and convoluted enough to allow for multiple valid interpretations.

 But BFA made those characters’ actions far less subtle, prone to fewer and fewer readings.
 And Shadowlands, from its very first cinematic, seems to move things even further in that direction.
 Whether you approve of it or not, the truth is that Sylvanas has been pinned as the main antagonist in World of Warcraft at the moment.
 Some of her fans still hope beyond hope that the character will find redemption in the end, while others are tired of being the targets of crime after crime committed by her, and never seeing any comeuppance — quite the opposite, as even her losses and failures are often presented as “part of an even bigger plan.”